Moshirongo/alx-higher_level_programming/0x00-python-hello_world/README.md

-first python class in alx
+first python class in alx so exicted